-Flow through Copeland Scroll compressors is continuous and has relatively low pulsations.
-External mufflers, previously applied to piston compressors, may not be required for Copeland Scrolls.
-Because of variability between systems, however, individual system tests should be performed to verify acceptability of sound performance.
+Flow through Copeland Scroll Compressors is semi-continuous with relatively low pulsation.
+External mufflers, where they are normally applied to piston compressors today, may not be required for Copeland Scroll.
+Because of variability between systems, however, individual system tests should be performed to verify acceptability of sound levels.